-- (1) The underwriting discounts and commissions with respect to shares sold in this offering, which is a one-time fee, is the only sales load paid in connection with this offering. - (2) Amount reflects estimated offering expenses of approximately \$402,000 and based on the 14,500,000 shares offered in this offering. - (3) The expenses of the dividend reinvestment plan are included in "other expenses." - (4) "Consolidated net assets attributable to common stock" equals net asset value at June 30, 2005 plus the anticipated net proceeds from this offering. - Our management fee is 1.5% of our total assets other than cash and cash equivalents (which includes assets purchased with borrowed amounts).
+- (1) The underwriting discounts and commissions with respect to shares sold in this offering, which is a one-time fee, is the only sales load paid in connection with this offering. - (2) Amount reflects estimated offering expenses of approximately \$450,000 and based on the 9,000,000 shares offered in this offering. - (3) The expenses of the dividend reinvestment plan are included in "other expenses." - (4) "Consolidated net assets attributable to common stock" equals net asset value at December 31, 2004 plus the anticipated net proceeds from this offering. - Our management fee is 1.5% of our total assets other than cash and cash equivalents (which includes assets purchased with borrowed amounts).
 For the purposes of this table, we have assumed that we maintain no cash or cash equivalents.
-See "Management-Investment Advisory and Management Agreement." - We expect to use a portion of the net proceeds of this offering to repay outstanding indebtedness under the Facility (\$38,000,000 outstanding as of September 22, 2005).
+See "Management-Investment Advisory and Management Agreement."
+This calculation includes our actual borrowings of \$55.5 million at December 31, 2004. - We expect to use a portion of the net proceeds of this offering to repay outstanding indebtedness under the Facility, (\$55.5 million outstanding as of December 31, 2004).
 We expect to invest the remainder of the net proceeds from this offering within 90 days.
 However, it could take a longer time to invest substantially all of the net proceeds, depending on the availability of appropriate investment opportunities and market conditions.
 We will not pay a base management fee on cash or cash equivalents.
 We may have capital gains and interest income that could result in the payment of an incentive fee to our investment adviser in the first year after completion of this offering.
 However, the incentive fee payable to our investment adviser is based on our performance and will not be paid unless we achieve certain goals.
 As we cannot predict whether we will meet the necessary performance targets, we have assumed a base incentive fee of 0% in this chart.
-Since our inception, the average quarterly incentive fee payable to our investment adviser has been approximately 0.32% of our weighted net assets (1.28% on an annualized basis).
-For more detailed information about incentive fees previously incurred by us, please see Note 3 to our consolidated financial statements as of December 31, 2004 and Note 3 to our consolidated financial statements as of June 30, 2005.